Serving Greater Los Angeles

 We give a one-hour window in which to arrive for the appointment traffic permitting.

 Secure the house by closing windows and external doors.
 Close doors to bedrooms to prevent the cat from hiding under a bed.
 Lock down the cat door.
 Cats are best examined and treated in a bathroom either on the counter or towel-lined sink.
 Remove items on the counter and adjacent area especially breakable items.
 Close the shower door and put the toilet seat down.
 It would be best to put the cat in the bathroom just prior to the scheduled appointment window of time.
 The same preparation goes for technician Provider service calls involving treatment or transport.
-Keep other pets in another room just prior the the visit.
+Keep other pets in another room just prior to the visit.
 Do not let the cat see, hear or smell the cat carrier.
 Keep the carrier in another room with the door open and the opening tilted upward.
+Incidentally a small room and even a towel-lined sink is the best place for you to give medications or fluid therapy.